jmorris0x0/terraform-provider-k8sconnect/README.md

 - ✅ **Accurate drift detection** - Dry-run ensures diffs always show exactly what will change
 - ✅ **Ownership tracking** - Prevents conflicts between Terraform states and unmanaged resources
 - ✅ **Status tracking** - Optional access to resource status fields (LoadBalancer IPs, conditions, etc.)

 ---

+## How It Works: SSA + Dry-Run = Predictable Infrastructure

+k8sconnect uses **Server-Side Apply with Dry-Run** for every operation, giving you:

+1. **Accurate plan diffs** - The `managed_state_projection` attribute shows exactly what Kubernetes will change, computed via dry-run.
+No surprises between plan and apply.

+2. **SSA-aware field ownership** - The `field_ownership` attribute tracks which controller owns each field.
+See when HPA takes over replicas, when webhooks modify annotations, or when another Terraform state conflicts with yours.

+3. **True drift detection** - Only diffs fields you actually manage.
+If a controller updates status or another field manager changes something, you'll see it clearly separated:
+   - `yaml_body` diffs = Changes you made to your config
+   - `managed_state_projection` diffs = External changes that will be corrected
+   - `field_ownership` diffs = Ownership changes between controllers

+This is the first Terraform provider to combine SSA field management with dry-run projections for plan-time accuracy.

+---